On this page:

 ---|---|

-This course introduces ideas and practices that build an entrepreneurial outlook on business growth.
-You will participate in various activities, including attending presentations by guest speakers who will share their experience and expertise on entrepreneurship.
-Topics include the lifestyles and practices of successful entrepreneurs, how to develop a growth mindset, and how to access resources and support available to entrepreneurs.
+This course introduces you to ideas and practices that build an entrepreneurial outlook on growing a business.
+You will take part in a wide variety of activities including attending presentations by guest speakers who will share their experience and expertise on entrepreneurship.
+Topics include lifestyles and practices of successful entrepreneurs, how to develop a growth mindset, and how to access resources and support available to entrepreneurs.
 Pre-requisites:

 |